Learn About Gastrointestinal Fistula

 Padova, IT

 Giovanni Marchegiani practices in Padova, Italy.
-Marchegiani and is rated as an Elite expert by MediFind in the treatment of Gastrointestinal Fistula.
+Mr. Marchegiani is rated as an Elite expert by MediFind in the treatment of Gastrointestinal Fistula.
 His top areas of expertise are Gastrointestinal Fistula, Pancreatic Cancer, Macroamylasemia, Pancreaticoduodenectomy, and Pancreatectomy.

 Ulrich F. Wellner